PR3212/Sysmon-Splunk-detection/README.md

 # Sysmon-Splunk-detection

-Hands on lab using sysmon and Splunk to detect simulated attacks
+This repo contains hands-on detection labs using Splunk, Sysmon, and Windows logging.